2021 Nissan Navara likely hints at styling of next Frontier mid-size pickup

 The new Navara starts sales in December, and while we won't see it in the United States, some of its styling and technology is likely to influence a redesigned version of our Frontier mid-size pickup truck coming next year.

-The new Frontier (prototype shown below) will sport a different platform, essentially a revised version of the current model's underpinnings, and be slightly bigger than this Navara, particularly when it comes to the size of the bed.
+The new Frontier, shown briefly in a teaser video aired during the Navara's launch (screen shot below), will sport a different platform, essentially a revised version of the current model's underpinnings, and be slightly bigger than this Navara.
 The Frontier will also debut with a 3.8-liter V-6 whereas the Navara debuted with a pair of 4-cylinder diesels, the more potent of which is a 2.3-liter twin-turbocharged inline-4 with 188 horsepower and 332 pound-feet of torque.

 Some of the similarities will be styling, with the Frontier expected to sport similar headlights to the units on this Navara.
 The imposing grille and flared wheel arches should also make the cut.
 The Navara also gets Nissan's Pro-4X grade for the first time and includes black and orange accents, roof racks and running boards, and 17-inch wheels shod with all-terrain tires.
 Don't be surprised if this is the theme for the future Frontier Pro-4X.